 Apple Health + AI Coaching

 Apple Health already collects data from your Apple Watch, iPhone, and other apps.
-Connect it and your AI coach gets workouts, heart rate, steps, sleep, and body measurements all in one place.
+Our iOS app syncs all of it to your AI coach - workouts, heart rate, steps, sleep, and body measurements in one place.
+Sign up free on the web, then connect Apple Health from the app in about a minute.

 Apple Health